-Cry u interest than you, this shared goals, and work together.
+Cry G recent than you, the shared goals, and work together.

 i.
 Name 3 other non-profit organizations in your area. (i.e. local Homeless

 Shelter or Food Pantry)

 1

-2.
+2

 3

 ii.
 Now, in 5 words or less, write 3 common goals you have with each

 organization above. (i.e. preventing Veteran Homelessness/ feeding veterans

 and their families/ providing family assistance)

-1.
+1

 2.

 3.

+J